2019 Enterprise Chat Predictions [Revisited]

 - April Slack unveiled interoperability with Microsoft Outlook and Microsoft OneDrive

 - June Mio launched private channel sync for Slack, Cisco Webex Teams and Microsoft Teams

 Verdict: Meredith and Ian were spot on, and there’s sure to be more interoperability cases as the year goes on.

 2. App confusion

-“With more and more messaging apps being launched every day, it’s natural for users to want to use them all.
-There is no perfect world where every app integrates with each other so there will be even more app confusion in 2019.
-Users will want to stick to their app of choice, but have to flick to another app, reset their password and message their colleague or client that uses a different app.
-This is hugely unproductive.”
+I said that “users will want to stick to their app of choice, but have to flick to another app, reset their password and message their colleague or client that uses a different app.”

-Ian predicted the continuation of a fragmented workplace as more and more vendors are bringing new platforms to the marketplace that are integrated in their current offering such as Amazon Chime.
+Ian predicted the continuation of a fragmented workplace as more and more vendors would bring new platforms to the marketplace.

 3. Feature parity

-“2019 will be the year of convergence for enterprise messaging.
-All four major platforms – Microsoft Teams, Slack, Cisco Webex Teams and Google Hangouts Chat – will achieve feature parity by converging around a common set of UI elements, including threading, emoji reactions, interactive buttons, etc.”
+“Major platforms will achieve feature parity by converging around a common set of UI elements, including threading, emoji reactions, interactive buttons, etc.”